-Table 6.6.1.1.1.15-1 Type: AreaNwkDevice

-6.6.1.1.1.16 Area Network Device Info Type
+6.6.2.2.16 Area Network Device Info Type

 The AreaNwkDeviceInfo is a complex type that describes information about the device in the context of the M2M Area Network.
 Information includes the type of device, the interval of time between two sleep cycles, the time duration of each sleep cycle, the status of the device and any neighbor devices.